 We have adopted the Gladstone Commercial Corporation Code of Business Conduct and Ethics that applies to all of our officers and directors and to the employees of our Adviser and our Administrator.
 The Ethics, Nominating and Corporate Governance Committee reviews, approves and recommends to our Board of Directors any changes to the Code of Business Conduct and Ethics.
-They also review any violations of the Code of Business Conduct and Ethics is available on our website at www.GladstoneCommercial.com.
+They also review any violations of the Code of Business Conduct and Ethics and make recommendations to the Board of Directors on those violations, if any.
+The Code of Business Conduct and Ethics is available on our website at www.GladstoneCommercial.com.
 If we make any substantive amendments to the Code of Business Conduct and Ethics or grant any waiver from a provision of the code to any executive officer or director, we will promptly disclose the nature of the amendment or waiver on our website.